 In the case of the compound ethene, three sigma bonds are formed by each of the C atoms.
 This means that 3 hybrid orbitals were used.
 This is only possible if 1 s and 2p-orbitals have undergone hybridization.
-This means each of the C atom will have an extra p-orbital that can overlap with the p-orbital of the other C atom to form a pi bond.
+This means each of the C atoms will have an extra p-orbital that can overlap with the p-orbital of the other C atom to form a pi bond.

 Double and triple bond

 Double bonds and Triple bonds only differ in the number of pi bonds present in the bond.
 A double bond will contain one sigma bond and one pi bond, while a triple bond contains one sigma bond and two pi bonds.

 There is a correlation between the type of hybrid orbital and the type of bond present around an atom.
 A carbon compound with the C atom containing 4 sp3-orbitals can form 4 sigma bonds.
 A carbon compound with the C atom containing 3 sp2-orbitals and one p can form 3 sigma bonds and 1 pi bond.
 A carbon with the C atom containing 2 sp-orbitals and 2 p-orbitals can form 2 sigma bonds and 2 pi bonds.
 This leads to the formation of double and triple bonds.

 The correct answers can be found below the references.

 1. How many sigma and pi bonds are present in the ethyne (C2H2) molecule?

 - 2 sigma, 3 pi bonds

 - 2 sigma, 2 pi bonds

 - 3 sigma, 1 pi bonds